TECARTUS- brexucabtagene autoleucel suspension

 Life-threatening consequences

-Urgent intervention indicated
+Urgent intervention required

 Requirement for mechanical ventilation

-Consider cerebral edema
+Diffuse cerebral edema on neuro-imaging

 Administer tocilizumab per Table 1 for management of Grade 2 CRS.